shoeffner/monty/04_CollectionsFileIO/slides.md

 \note{
 - Argument lists can not be used by their names.
-- Their can only be one argument list, as it would otherwise be indistinguishable to which argument list each argument belongs.
+- There can only be one argument list, as it would otherwise be indistinguishable to which argument list each argument belongs.
 - The notation `(1, 2, 3)` is new, we will come back to it in a few slides.
 }